 The Company acquired OnTheMarket in December 2023.
-Through the previous Homes.com Acquisition and the OnTheMarket Acquisition, the Company also offers online platforms that manage workflow and marketing for residential real estate agents and brokers and provide portals for homebuyers to view residential property listings.
+Through the previous Homes.com Acquisition and the OnTheMarket Acquisition, the Company also offers online platforms that provide advertising and marketing services for residential real estate agents and brokers and their listings and provide homebuyers access to residential property listings.
 See Note 5 for further discussion of the OnTheMarket Acquisition.